Prejudice plus power: Criticism

-Prejudice plus power has been criticized for taking a reductionist approach to racism, and for downplaying racism committed by non-white people by replacing the word racism with the less negatively perceived word, prejudice.
-This view is often shared by many social conservatives.
-Some anti-racists argue that the stipulative definition will make dismantling anti-blackness more challenging due to the implication that only white people can commit racism.
+Prejudice plus power has been criticized for taking a reductionist approach to racism, and for downplaying racial discrimination committed by non-white people by replacing the word racism with a less negatively perceived word, prejudice.

+Some anti-racists argue that the stipulative definition will make dismantling anti-blackness more challenging due to claiming that only white people can commit racism and ignoring interminority racism.
 The definition also conflicts with critical race theory, through which racial prejudice describes two of the four levels of racism; internalized racism, and interpersonal racism.
 Internalized racism refers to racial prejudice that is internalized through socialization, while interpersonal racism refers to expressions of racial prejudice between individuals.
 Prejudice plus power attempts to separate forms of racial prejudice from the word racism, which is to be reserved for institutional racism.
 Critics point out that an individual can not be institutionally racist, because institutional racism (sometimes referred to as systemic racism) only refers to institutions and systems, hence the name.
+The definition has been criticized for relying on the assumption that race operates within a black–white binary and that power is a zero-sum game, and for not accounting for the lack of uniformity in prejudicial attitudes.

 The reaction of students to this definition tends to be mixed, with some thinking that it makes sense, and others perceiving it as a form of cognitive dissonance.
 In 2004, Beverly Tatum wrote that many of her white students find it difficult to relate to this definition on a personal level, because they do not perceive themselves either as prejudiced or as having power.

-The definition has been criticized for relying on the assumption that race operates within a black–white binary and that power is a zero-sum game, and for not accounting for the lack of uniformity in prejudicial attitudes.
-Critics have also noted that this definition is belied by the fact that except in absolutist regimes, minorities, however disadvantaged they may be, are not powerless, because power is organized into multiple levels.